Atilla-ME/ProductApp/README.md

+# ProductApp

-# ProductApp is a project developed to understand onion architecture.
+This project is developed using onion architecture.

 EF in memory, MediatR, Automapper tools are used.